daos-stack/daos/doc/quickstart.md

     apt-get install go-dep

 For OSes that don't supply a package:
-* Ensure that you have a personal GOPATH (typically $HOME/go) and a GOBIN ($GOPATH/bin) set up and included in your PATH:
+* Ensure that you have a personal GOPATH (see "go env GOPATH", referred to as "$GOPATH" in this document) and a GOBIN ($GOPATH/bin) set up and included in your PATH:

-    mkdir -p $HOME/go/bin
+    mkdir -p $GOPATH/bin
-    export PATH=$HOME/go/bin:$PATH
+    export PATH=$GOPATH/bin:$PATH

 * Then follow the [installation instructions on Github](https://github.com/golang/dep).

-The utils/fetch_go_packages.sh script is provided as a convenience for developers to update the vendor directory using dep after updating Gopkg.toml.
+To update the vendor directory using dep after changing Gopkg.toml, first make sure DAOS is cloned into

+    $GOPATH/src/github.com/daos-stack/daos

+Then:

+    cd $GOPATH/src/github.com/daos-stack/daos/src/control
+    dep ensure

 ## DAOS in Docker